Jan.1, 2007, Gray, Maine

 June 12th, 2007, Sant'Elia Fiumerapido, Italy

-Addriena and Monia took me to lunch at a beautiful restaurant tucked into the side of the hill and under the square the town center was built on.
+Addriena and Monia took me to lunch at a beautiful restaurant tucked into the side of the hill under the square the town center.
 All

 the time I'd spent in Sant'Elia I never knew it was even there.
 A four course meal that consisted of some of the most delicious food